 Our Chairperson is Sue Stewart, who does all the running of the charity.

-Our Trustees are Sonia Frost, Becky Stanier, Lucy Watts MBE, Kilian Fitzsimmons-Wilson, Ian Frost, Ashlee Johnson, Louise Roberts, Barry Stewart and Dr Nigel Meadows.
+Our Trustees are Sonia Frost, Becky Stanier, Kilian Fitzsimmons-Wilson, Ian Frost, Ashlee Johnson, Louise Roberts, Barry Stewart and Dr Nigel Meadows.

 However, we consider all our supporters (often styled supPORTers) part of Team P.O.R.T. and greatly value and appreciate their support; without them raising funds and awareness, P.O.R.T. could not continue.
 Could you become a part of #TEAMPORT and support the charity?
 If so, don’t hesitate to contact us.

 Our first fantastic Patron is Sean Lock.
 He has organised events and raised funds for us, we are very proud to have him as part of #TEAMPORT.

 Sean Lock is one of the UK’s most highly acclaimed and original comedians, making his stage debut over fifteen years ago.
 His stand-up is the product of a hyperactive imagination combining hilariously surreal imagery and insightful observations on the human condition.